The aim of the WCCM School of Meditation is to advance the Community’s Mission:

 In the United States, the School of Meditation seeks to support and nurture meditators in a way that strengthens and deepens their daily practice, expands their spiritual friendship within the wider community which arises from sharing the contemplative path, and seeks to increase knowledge of and appreciation for the wonderful ancient Christian tradition in which meditation is grounded.

-The program of events held throughout the United States guide the whole journey of the Christian Meditator from the first steps in the practice to the sharing of the gift with others.
-All who practice the discipline of Christian meditation in our tradition are invited to deepen through participation in the programs of the School and certainly those who lead groups or who feel called to do so should try to optimize such experiences.
+The resources of the School of Meditation are freely available to all through our International School website.
+All who practice the discipline of Christian meditation in our tradition are invited to participate in the programs of the School, and certainly those who lead groups or who feel called to do so should try to optimize such experiences.

 - Stage One – Learning to Meditate in a Group